-A number of new standards, amendments to standards and interpretations (listed in the table overleaf) are effective for accounting periods ending after 31 December 2023 and therefore have not been applied in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations (listed in the table below) are effective for accounting periods ending after 31 December 2024 and therefore have not been applied in preparing these financial statements.
 The Bank is currently reviewing these new standards to determine their effects on the Bank's financial reporting.
-None of these standards are expected to have a significant impact on the Bank's financial statements in the period of initial application discussed below.